spider-rs/spider/spider/README.md

 1. `jemalloc`: Enables the [jemalloc](https://github.com/jemalloc/jemalloc) memory backend.
 1. `decentralized`: Enables decentralized processing of IO, requires the [spider_worker](../spider_worker/README.md) startup before crawls.
 1. `sync`: Subscribe to changes for Page data processing async.
+1. `budget`: Allows setting a crawl budget per path with depth.
 1. `control`: Enables the ability to pause, start, and shutdown crawls on demand.
 1. `full_resources`: Enables gathering all content that relates to the domain like css,jss, and etc.
 1. `serde`: Enables serde serialization support.